Overview 2024

 Credit Points: 12.5

-The unit provides students with the latest techniques in molecular biology and their application in health diagnostics, and molecular studies of aquatic animals and plants.
+The unit provides students with the latest techniques in molecular biology and their application in health diagnostics, and molecular studies of aquatic animals and seaweeds.
 The unit introduces students to ubiquitous and pathogenic organisms, explores current techniques and health management,…

 Credit Points: 12.5